andrewferrier/dotfiles/stow/if-command/nvim/.config/nvim/README.md

 ## TODO

 *   Play with treesitter to highlight inside alias strings in bash/zsh; try <https://github.com/Dronakurl/injectme.nvim/tree/main>
-*   Allow for `setup_outline` using treesitter
 *   Open a bug on NeoVim that 'confirm' when switching away from a dirty scratch buffer doesn't offer anything useful (see <https://github.com/ibhagwan/fzf-lua/issues/597#issuecomment-1373557215>)
 *   0.10: Replace 'jobstart' with vim.system
 *   0.10: Consider replacing gruvbox with retrobox
 *   Look at switching to main branch for nvim-treesitter for nightly: <https://github.com/nvim-treesitter/nvim-treesitter/issues/4767>
-*   Use 'gO' to handle outlines using fzf-lua document symbols
 *   Look at <https://github.com/zbirenbaum/copilot.lua>
-*   Make hyperlinks with line numbers (e.g. from delta) work in NeoVim

 ## Presentation Ideas